ryantate13/hash-set/README.md

 func (s *Set[T]) Difference(s2 *Set[T]) *Set[T]
 ```

-Difference returns the combined elements of both sets
+Difference returns the set of elements not in the other set

 ### func \(\*Set\[T\]\) Empty